binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 If you are planning a phone call, you are going to have to have a pretty solid idea of who your pretext is and know as much as possible about them in order to make your pretext believable.
 This is where you really draw from the reconnaissance as seen in the [Processes and Practises](#process-and-practises-penetration-testing-reconnaissance) chapter.
 It is a good idea to script out the points you (social engineer) want to cover in your phone call.
 Rehearse the points many times so that they become very natural sounding.
 The more you practise, the easier it will be when you have to deviate (the target will often throw curve balls at you) from your points and come back to them.
 There is no substitute for having as much information as possible on the target and have rehearsed the call many times.

 SMS spoofing can also be very useful.
-Most services can not handle return messages though, unless the attacker has physical access to a phone that would contact the targets phone (as with [flexispy](http://blog.flexispy.com/spoof-sms-powerful-secret-weapon-shouldve-using/)) and can install software on the initiating phone which the attacker can control.
+Some services can not handle return messages though, unless the attacker has physical access to a phone that would contact the targets phone (as with [flexispy](http://blog.flexispy.com/spoof-sms-powerful-secret-weapon-shouldve-using/)) and can install software on the initiating phone which the attacker can control.

 SMS spoofing was [removed](https://github.com/trustedsec/social-engineer-toolkit/blob/master/readme/CHANGES#L285) from the social engineering toolkit in version 6.0 due to lack of maintenance.
 I think mainly because it is getting harder to successfully do due to the telecommunication providers clamping down.
+It's still in the SET in Backtrack though.

+### SMiShing {#people-identify-risks-smishing}

+This is where an attacker will send an SMS message to a target.
+Usually to invoke an immediate action on the part of the target.
+The request may be to convince the target to:

+* Download and execute a malicious payload.
+This could take many forms.
+For example if you tap a web URL and visit a page, you may download a malicious script or otherwise executable with permissions to do what ever you have permission to do on your device.
+Use your imagination here.
+* Call a number masquerading as a legitimate entity
+* Pretty much any action.
+Even diverting the current action of the target to allow an attack from another vector, as seen in [episode 5](http://www.usanetwork.com/mrrobot/episode-guide/season-1-episode-5-eps143xpl0itswmv) of Mr Robot when Elliot was making his way through the so called impenetrable storage facility (Steel Mountain) to plant a Raspberry Pi on the network, his colleagues diverted the manager that was escorting him out of the building by sending her a [spoofed SMS message](http://null-byte.wonderhowto.com/how-to/hacks-mr-robot-send-spoofed-sms-text-message-0163331/) that appeared to be from her husband that was at hospital with a serious health issue.

+SMiShing attacks are [on the rise](http://www.pcworld.com/article/254979/smishing_attacks_are_on_the_rise.html).
+They are low cost and low risk and often play a part in a SE attack.

+The technical equipment required to carry out a SMish:

+1. Something to create and send message from.
+A burner phone (or prepaid SIM) or software such as The Social Engineer Toolkit (SET) which provides functionality to create and send a spoofed SMS found in Backtrak.
+2. The intermediary.
+Often also providing the spoofing service which provides the number that the message appears to have been sent from.
+Services like the before mentioned burnerapp, spoofcard and others provide a spoofing service and other features like voice changers, auto responders.

 ### Favour for a Favour {#people-identify-risks-favour-for-a-favour}
 ![](images/ThreatTags/easy-common-average-severe.png)